-Figure 2 shows that bank loans to real estate and construction industries relative to the size of real economic activity have remained almost unchanged even after the bursting of the "bubble" economy, while loans to the manufacturing industry have declined significantly.
-At the same time, Figure 3 shows that until recently profitability measured by the ratio of current profits to sales had been markedly lower in the real estate industry than in other industries.
-These facts, viewed in conjunction, imply that Japanese banks have rolled over nonperforming loans to the real estate industry and thus have not had any incentive to explore prospective projects in the manufacturing industry.
+12 In other words, this is an opportunity cost arising from keeping non-performing loans on the balance bubble economy, while loans to the manufacturing industry have declined significantly.
+In the meantime, Figure 3 shows that until recently, profitability measured by the ratio of current profits to sales had been markedly lower in the real estate industry than in other industries.
+These facts, viewed in conjunction, imply that Japanese banks have rolled over non-performing loans to the real estate industry and thus have not had any incentive to explore prospective projects in the manufacturing industry.